 Charles Box of Alabama shares some important lessons learned on a recent mission trip and how he almost always has to deal with deaths of contacts and brethren.

 Americans with Gospel Chariot spend a week in the northern part of the country.

-SUMMERDALE, Ala (BNC) — “A group of 35 people (adults and children) traveled over three hours on an uncovered trailer pulled behind a tractor on roads that many would consider impassable just to hear the Gospel preached.
+SUMMERDALE, Ala (BNC) -- "A group of 35 people (adults and children) traveled over three hours on an uncovered trailer pulled behind a tractor on roads that many would consider impassable just to hear the Gospel preached.
 They came knowing there were no beds to sleep in.
 Some slept in tents, others slept in the … Continue reading Amerindians Hungry to Hear Gospel

 Internal and external tensions have caused difficulties for the Ukrainian church, says Oklahoma preacher David Deffenbaugh.